 SEXUAL VIOLENCE AWARENESS, EDUCATION & TRAINING

-The Office of Sexual Violence Education and Support will work with campus partners, including the Health Promotion team within Student Wellness Services, Residence Life, other Student Affairs units, the Human Rights Office, Human Resources, Campus Security and Emergency Services, Environmental Health and Safety and AMS- and SGPS-affiliated groups, to develop and implement an annual education strategy to address issues of sexual violence, promote a culture of consent, and encourage the accessing of support for survivors.
+The Sexual Violence Prevention and Response Coordinator will work with campus partners, including the Health Promotion team within Student Wellness Services, Residence Life, other Student Affairs units, the Human Rights Office, Human Resources, Campus Security and Emergency Services, Environmental Health and Safety and AMS- and SGPS-affiliated groups, to develop and implement an annual education strategy to address issues of sexual violence, promote a culture of consent, and encourage the accessing of support for survivors.
 Such ongoing education will include awareness campaigns and educational and training programs for the Queen’s community.

 The university will deliver appropriate information related to sexual violence to the Queen’s community, including students in all years, with a focus on incoming students during orientation week.
 Subject matter experts will collaborate to lead content and format design, in consultation with students, to ensure the information is tailored to the audience and context.